dr8co/bush/README.md

 [UNIX-like operating systems](https://en.wikipedia.org/wiki/List_of_Unix_systems#Unix-like_operating_systems).
 It is a bash (Bourne-Again Shell)-like, and is implemented in C.

+Some string functions found in `<string.h>` header have been re-implemented in this project (for learning purposes).

 This project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.